 Even today, the NFA needlessly restricts suppressors in America.
 The ATF reported in 2017 that there were over 1.3 million suppressors registered with gun owners across the country, with around 400,000 added each year.
 In 2019, it's safe to assume that number is close to 2 million.

 But suppressors have been used in just 44 crimes per year, on average.
 That means roughly 0.003% of all suppressors are used in crimes.
-And in analyzing 44 actual suppressor crimes, only 6 involved defendants with felony convictions.
+And in analyzing 44 suppressor crimes from one year of data, it was found only 6 involved defendants with felony convictions.
+The remaining 38 charges were for simple registration and paperwork violations, not shootings or criminal activity.

 4. Side-steps the Constitution with loopholes.